dashjim/aws-chinese-doc-auto-switcher-chrome-extension/README.md

 Other document pages will also get automatical redirecton.

 # How to disable?
-For temperay disable the auto redirection I suggest you turn to another brower like IE or Firefox.
+To temporarily disable the auto redirection I suggest you turn to another brower like IE or Firefox.
 Or you you need to disable it in `chrome://extension`.
 There is no plan to add this feature to extesion itself now.

-Pull request is welcoming.
+Pull request is welcoming to enhance the feature.

 Apache 2.0 License